BeeswaxIO/beeswax-api/beeswax/tools/bid/README.txt

+This tool is provided by Beeswax under the Apache 2 license as-is for the benefit of our customers and partners.

 Beeswax Bid Requests Generator generates Beeswax bid http requests and sends to a designated endpoint with http headers used in the biddding service and http body generated from the specified input file.